New Mercedes EQT MPV teased

 - Shares styling with the forthcoming T-Class MPV

 - Predicted to feature a similar powertrain to the Renault Kangoo ZE

 - Expected to go on sale in 2022

-Mercedes claims the Concept EQT is a close representation of the production model and that it’s designed to introduce a “premium” option to the leisure activity vehicle segment, where the brand feels there is a gap in the market.
+Mercedes previously displayed the Concept EQT, which is said to be a close representation of the production model.
+The T-Class and EQT are designed to introduce a “premium” option to the leisure activity vehicle segment, where the brand feels there is a gap in the market.

-Many of the EQT’s styling cues and its platform will be shared with the forthcoming T-Class MPV, which is also due to hit showrooms in 2022 and will feature a range of petrol and hybrid powertrain options.
-It’s expected that the Concept EQT will be of a similar size to the T-Class MPV, with both vehicles based on a platform from the Renault-Nissan-Mitsubishi Alliance.
+Many of the EQT’s styling cues and its platform will be shared with the newly released T-Class MPV, which is due to hit showrooms shortly and will feature a range of petrol and diesel engine options.
+Both vehicles are based on a platform from the Renault-Nissan-Mitsubishi Alliance.

 As previewed in the official images, the EQT will share its styling with the rest of the Mercedes EQ range, including sharp, slender headlamps, alongside a large radiator grille.
+The charging point is to be located at the front of the vehicle beneath the badge.
 The rear, meanwhile, will get a full-width light bar with a large pair of sliding doors, offering easy access to the third row of seats.
 As it’s still a prototype, however, we wouldn’t pay much attention to the large 21-inch alloy wheels and the bottle-shaped panoramic sunroof, which are unlikely to make it on to the production model.